TKasperczyk/messenger-rag/README.md

 **Messenger search:**
 ```
 "camping trip" → 0 results
-"namiot" → 47 results, none relevant
+"tent" → 47 results, none relevant
 "that weekend in the mountains" → lol no
 ```

 **This tool:**
 ```
 "that time we went camping and it rained all night"
-  → finds the conversation about "biwak pod Babią Górą" where you complained about the wet sleeping bag
+  → finds the conversation where you complained about the wet sleeping bag

 "recipe someone sent me for that cake"
-  → finds a 3-year-old message with a sernik recipe from your aunt
+  → finds a 3-year-old message with a cheesecake recipe from your aunt

 "who recommended that sci-fi book"
-  → finds Kasia mentioning "Solaris" in a thread about movies
+  → finds your friend mentioning "Solaris" in a thread about movies
 ```

 It works because instead of matching keywords, it searches by *meaning*.
-The Polish embedding model understands that "pies" and "czworonożny przyjaciel" are related, even if you never used those exact words.
+The embedding model understands that "dog" and "furry friend" are related, that "angry" and "frustrated" are similar, even if you never used those exact words.

 ## What's inside